 Guidance on searching Library resources

-There are five Library resources you can use online to search for material related to the Scottish Independence Referendum 2014:
+There are different Library resources you can use online to search for material related to the Scottish Independence Referendum 2014:

 - Legal deposit Web Archive

 - Guide to Manuscript Collections, which has inventories of recent manuscript accessions.

 In Library Search you will find records for printed material we have that relate to the referendum.